 Town Center - Local retail and services will be provided within this area, with compact development and transit service.
-Note that the boundaries of Wilsonville's Town Center area, as defined in the local Comprehensive Plan and zoning, are more refined than Metro's Town Center designation.
+Note that the boundaries of Wilsonville's Town Center area, as defined in the local Comprehensive Plan and zoning, are more refined than Metro's Town Center designation... which Metro did not intend to be site specifie.
 Recommended average density - 40 persons (residents and employees) per acre.